Application by Maggie Riman (Estate of Rita Riman) NSWSC 872

-Unfortunately, Rita committed suicide before her Will could be generated by the Safewill platform, or be properly signed.
+Unfortunately, Rita passed away before her Will could be generated by the Safewill platform, or be properly signed.

-On the day of her passing, Rita sent an email to her lawyer, outlining that she had “drawn up and completed a will” with a link to Safewill.
+On the day of her passing, Rita sent an email to her lawyer, outlining that she had “drawn up and completed a will”, with a link to Safewill's website.